spacetimeengineer/mupy/README.md

 # History

-This package was developed over 5 year period where it began as a thought experiment which then turned into a real experiment which then turned into a research and development operation which then became a programmible utility which then became a publishable useable package.
+This package was developed over six year period where it began as a thought experiment which then turned into a real experiment which then became a set of research and development operations which then became a set of programmable utilities for 3D printing and then became an API / CLI python package built for open source.

+## Preamble

+In the beginning before I began development of mupy I had experienced a plethera of innefficiencies, difficulties and realities regarding research, development and manufacturing which depressed me so bad that I almost quit engineering altogether.
+My problem was that I essentially wanted to build bigger things but lacked the time and resources to do so, so I decided I would build something desgined to solve just that.

+### Primary Requirement & Constraint : Mandate Extreme Requirements and Constraints

+### Build Large Spacecraft

+It cannot be underestimated the level of infrastructure needed to make a star destroyer level spacecraft in earth orbit.
+It is a ver difficult, dangerous and expensive in every sense of the meaning however such a craft would represent a new level of freedom in humaninty.
+I like this iodea because it is hard but it is also rewarding.
+What if we had a tool that could do this.

 ## Project ρ

-### Gamechanger

-  - No more one-offs.
-  - Research, development and manufacturing is messy.
-  - Everything is just so expensive.

-### Primary Requirement & Constraint : Mandate Extreme Requirements and Constraints

 Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing tecquniques.
 The basic idea was to ask if there was some set of optimal shapes / limited parts which could make it easier to print and assemble anything.
 The idea was borrowed from legos except that the parts would need to be designed with specific requirements in mind that would improve the quality of any assembly especially when it comes to binding and unbinding.

 ### General Modularity Requirements